Last Updated on

 Benefits of Positive Psychology in the Workplace

-Positive psychology can be used in many different ways to increase happiness and satisfaction within the workforce.
+Positive psychology can be used to increase happiness and satisfaction within the workforce.

-Given that we spend on average half of our waking hours at work, many organizations and business leaders are increasingly starting to acknowledge that utilizing psychological techniques and know-how in the workplace is imperative.
+We spend (on average) half of our waking hours at work, and many business leaders are starting to acknowledge that instilling these psychological techniques in the workplace is imperative.
 Not only might staff be more cordial and engaged in the space, but staff productivity may also increase.

 As an employee, manager, or CEO you can put these ideas into practice to foster positivity and improve: